-These Guiding Principles are written specifically for forensic scientists1 and laboratory management.
-The concepts presented here have been drawn from other professional codes and suggestions made by leaders in the forensic community.11 The Guiding Principles have been vetted111 and adopted by the ASCLD/LAB Board of Directors and staff with the hope that laboratory management will use them in training sessions, performance evaluations, disciplinary decisions, and as guides in other management decisions.
-It is also important that all laboratory personnel, including forensic scientists and other laboratory employees who assist forensic scientists in their work, are equally aware of these Guiding Principles and support forensic scientists and managers by incorporating the principles into their daily work.
+These Guiding Principles are written specifically for forensic personnel, including management.
+The concepts presented here have been drawn from other professional codes and suggestions made by leaders in the forensic community.i The Guiding Principles have been vettedii and adopted with the hope that forensic management will use them in training sessions, performance evaluations, disciplinary decisions, and as guides in other management decisions.
+It is also important that all forensic personnel are equally aware of these Guiding Principles and incorporate the principles into their daily work.

-These Guiding Principles provide a framework for describing ethical and professional responsibilities in the forensic laboratory community.
-While not all inclusive, they describe key areas and provide some specific rules to supplement existing codes of ethics adopted by professional organizations and individual laboratories.
-The Guiding Principles are designed to promote integrity among practitioners, and to increase public confidence in the quality of laboratory services, whether or not the laboratory is accredited by any accrediting body.
+These Guiding Principles provide a framework for describing ethical and professional responsibilities in the forensic community.
+While not all inclusive, they describe key areas and provide some specific rules to supplement existing codes of ethics adopted by professional organizations and individual forensic service providers.
+The Guiding Principles are designed to promote integrity among practitioners, and to increase public confidence in the quality of forensic services, whether or not the forensic service provider is accredited by any accrediting body.

-ASCLD/LAB has adopted the ASCLD Guidelines for Forensic Laboratory Management Practices, many of which have been incorporated into the ASCLD/LAB accreditation standards.
-Those practices provide for management support of the guiding principles set forth below and are intended to create a culture of ethical behavior and professional responsibility within the laboratory.
-The ASCLD practices should be implemented and followed to give practical meaning to the Guiding Principles of Professional Responsibility for Crime Laboratories and Forensic Scientists.
+Many of the ASCLD Guidelines for Forensic Laboratory Management Practices, have been incorporated into accreditation requirements.
+Those practices provide for management support of the guiding principles set forth below and are intended to create a culture of ethical behavior and professional responsibility within the forensic workplace.
+The ASCLD practices should be implemented and followed to give practical meaning to the Guiding Principles of Professional Responsibility for Forensic Service Providers and Forensic Personnel.